paul-wolf/djaq/README.md

 This restricts access to only the `book` app models, Book and Publish.

 You probably need a couple more things if you want to expose this to a browser.
 But this gives an idea of what you can do.
 The caller now has access to any authorised model resource.
 Serialisation is all taken care of.
 Djaq comes already with a view similar to the above.
 You can just start calling and retrieving any data you wish.
-It's an instant API to your application.
+It's an instant API to your application provided you trust the client or have sufficient access control in place.

 ## Performance